Modelling the multi-wavelength emissions from PSR B1259-63/LS 2883: the effects of the stellar disc on shock radiations: Model description

-where $d$ is the binary separation.
-The terminal shock has a bow-shape geometry and the half-opening angle can be estimated as (Eichler \& Usov 1993):
+then the shock distance from the pulsar can be written as (Canto et al. 1996) where $d$ is the binary separation.
+The terminal shock has a bow-shape geometry and the half-opening angle can be estimated as (Eichler \& Usov 1993)

-Due to the anisotropy of the stellar outflows (i.e. $G\neq0$), the momentum flux ratio $\eta$ is expected to vary along the orbital period, so the shock distance and the opening angle of the terminal shock will also vary with orbital phase.
-In particular, when the pulsar is moving from the dilute wind region to the dense disc environment, the shock surface is pushed closer to the pulsar due to the additional pressure of the disc, and the opening angle of the shock will also become smaller.
+Because of the anisotropy of the stellar outflows (i.e. $G\neq0$), the momentum flux ratio $\eta$ is expected to vary along the orbital period, so the shock distance and opening angle of the terminal shock also varies with orbital phase.
+In particular, when the pulsar is moving from the dilute wind region to the dense disc environment, the shock surface is pushed closer to the pulsar because of the additional pressure of the disc, and the opening angle of the shock also becomes smaller.

-After the shock distance is determined, we can obtain the magnetic field in the shock from the magnetohydrodynamic jump conditions (Kennel \& Coroniti 1984a,b):
+After the shock distance is determined, we can obtain the magnetic field in the shock from the magnetohydrodynamic jump conditions (Kennel \& Coroniti 1984a,b) as follows:

 where $\sigma$ is the magnetization parameter of pulsar wind at the shock.
-According to the previous studies of pulsar wind nebula, the wind should be kinetic dominated at a much larger distance from the light cylinder of the pulsar, and it means that the value of $\sigma$ at the shock can not be very large (e.g., Kennel \& Coroniti 1984a,b).
+According to the previous studies of pulsar wind nebula, the wind should be kinetic dominated at a much larger distance from the light cylinder of the pulsar, and it means that the value of $\sigma$ at the shock cannot be very large (e.g. Kennel \& Coroniti 1984a,b).
 Sierpowska-Bartosik \& Bednarek (2008) suggested the wind magnetization parameter should be $\sigma\sim10^{-2}-10^{-4}$ for PSR B1259-63/LS 2883.
 So we adopt $\sigma=10^{-3}$ in the calculation based on the fitting of the X-ray data.
-With a constant value of $\sigma$, we have $B\propto r_{\rm s}^{-1}$, which means that the strength of magnetic field in the shock will become larger for a smaller shock distance from the pulsar.
-As we can imagine when the pulsar passes through the disc region, the additional pressure of the disc will push the shock closer to the pulsar, so the strength of magnetic field in the shock region will be enhanced during the disc passages.
+With a constant value of $\sigma$, we have $B\propto r_{\rm s}^{-1}$, which means that the strength of magnetic field in the shock becomes larger for a smaller shock distance from the pulsar.
+As we can imagine when the pulsar passes through the disc region, the additional pressure of the disc pushes the shock closer to the pulsar, so the strength of magnetic field in the shock region is enhanced during the disc passages.

-The energy density of radiation field from the companion star in the shock is given by:
+The energy density of radiation field from the companion star in the shock is given by